L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: Abstract

 \section{Abstract}

-The $\beta$-model is a powerful tool for modeling network generation driven by degree heterogeneity.
-Its simple yet expressive nature particularly well-suits large and sparse networks, where many network models become infeasible due to computational challenge and observation scarcity.
-However, existing estimation algorithms for $\beta$-model do not scale up; and theoretical understandings remain limited to dense networks.
-This paper brings several significant improvements to the method and theory of $\beta$-model to address urgent needs of practical applications.
-Our contributions include: 1. method: we propose a new $\ell_2$ penalized MLE scheme; we design a novel fast algorithm that can comfortably handle sparse networks of millions of nodes, much faster and more memory-parsimonious than all existing algorithms; 2. theory: we present new error bounds on $\beta$-models under much weaker assumptions than best known results in literature; we also establish new lower-bounds and new asymptotic normality results; under proper parameter sparsity assumptions, we show the first local rate-optimality result in $\ell_2$ norm; distinct from existing literature, our results cover both small and large regularization scenarios and reveal their distinct asymptotic dependency structures; 3. application: we apply our method to large COVID-19 network data sets and discover meaningful results.
+The $\beta$-model is a powerful tool for modeling large and sparse networks driven by degree heterogeneity, where many network models become infeasible due to computational challenge and network sparsity.
+However, existing estimation algorithms for $\beta$-model do not scale up.
+Also, theoretical understandings remain limited to dense networks.
+This paper brings several significant improvements over existing results to address the urgent needs of practice.
+We propose a new $\ell_2$-penalized MLE algorithm that can comfortably handle sparse networks of millions of nodes with much-improved memory parsimony.
+We establish the first rate-optimal error bounds and high-dimensional asymptotic normality results for $\beta$-models, under much weaker network sparsity assumptions than best existing results.
+Application of our method to large COVID-19 network data sets discover meaningful results.

 \keywords{Network analysis; $\beta$-model; Sparse networks; Big data; Regularization.}